 Also, it's known for local tribes named Khatauli which is originally from a semi-nomadic tribe named Bhotiya Tribe which is believed to have migrated from Mongolia.

-2. Kwani Bugyal.
-It is situated at an altitude of 3300 meters from the sea level.
-12 kilometres away from Gorson Bugyal, this place is considered to be extremely apt for trekkers.
+It is situated at an altitude of 3300 meters from sea level.
+12 kilometers away from Gorson Bugyal, this place is considered to be extremely apt for trekkers.
 It comes in between the trekking route of Joshimath-Auli-Gurso Bugyal-Kwani Bugyal.
-It is also a great place to camp and enjoy in the lap of nature.
+It is also a great place to camp and enjoys in the lap of nature.

-4. Trishul Peak.
 One of the most popular Auli tourist places is Trishul Paek which is formed by three Himalayan mountain peaks in the western Kumaun.
-It is situated at a height of 7,120 meters from the sea level.
+It is situated at a height of 7,120 meters from sea level.

-8. Cable Car Ride.
 Cable car riding is locally known as Gondola.
 Experiencing a cable car ride can be an exciting moment to cherish.
-Auli has the highest and longest cable car ride in Asia after Gulmarg covering the distance of 4 kilometres, starting from Joshimath.
+Auli has the highest and longest cable car ride in Asia after Gulmarg covering a distance of 4 kilometers, starting from Joshimath.

 Auli is one of the most picturesque hill stations of India, hence, you ought to visit it at least once in your lifetime.
 It is located at a distance of about 812, 2,175, 2,337, 2,990 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are different ways to reach this destination.

-By Rail.
-Haridwar Railway Station is the nearest railway station to Auli which is approximately 193 kilometres away from the hill station.
+Haridwar Railway Station is the nearest railway station to Auli which is approximately 193 kilometers away from the hill station.
 There are frequent trains such as Nanda Devi EXP, Haridwar EXP, Doon EXP that connect Rishikesh to other cities.
-After deboarding at the station, you can travel further by cab or a bus.
+After deboarding at the station, you can travel further by cab or bus.